RebelGuy/chat-mate/projects/server/readme.md

 Note that a `500` error can be expected for all endpoints, but any other errors should be documented specifically in the below sections.

+All non-primitive properties of `data` are of type `PublicObject`, which are reusable, schema-tagged objects which themselves contain either primitive types or other `PublicObject`s.
+The schema definitions for these can be found in the `./controllers/public` folder and will not be reproduced here.
+Please ensure the client's model is in sync at all times.

 ## Chat Endpoints
 Path: `/chat`.